PProvost/VsKeyboardShortcutDump/README.markdown

 Usage
 -----

 After building and installing the VSIX package, simply choose "Dump Keyboard Shortcuts" from the Tools menu in Visual Studio.

+Every command with a keyboard shortcut will be dumped to the Output Window in a pane called Keyboard Shortcuts.
+The command name and shortcut(s) are separated by a tab for easy copy-pasting into Excel.

 Tested on VS2010 SP1.
 Not guaranteed to work on other versions but it might.